The Ozark Trails Young Adult Treatment Program

 Since 1995, SAMHSA grants have encouraged projects, drawing attention to services and systems of care for foster care youth and those aged 16 to 25 years old at risk of severe mental health conditions.

-In childhood, mental health issues often persist into adulthood, usually requiring youth to transition from child and adolescent mental health services to adult mental health services at 18 years.
+In childhood, mental health issues often persist into adulthood, requiring youth to transition from child and adolescent mental health services to adult mental health services at 18 years.
 Discontinuity of care during this transition period is well-documented and can leave youth vulnerable to adverse mental health outcomes.

 For example, when young adult ages out of the foster care system and suddenly finds themself all on their own to find housing, meals, and employment, they must discover dedicated emotional support.